navinthenapster/I.P-GeoWeather/README.md

 # Prerequisties
 1. node.
 2. No Proxy : Access to ipapi and api.weather.org in your network.
-  > With proxy : insert this code before API request calls.
+  > With proxy : insert this code before every API request calls.

 ```
 //WITH PROXY